 Power of Attorney Letter for Child Care

 #2

-I, father of (child’s name), am writing this letter to officially hand down the power of attorney for my child, born on (__/__/__) at XYZ hospital, to Mr. ABC (caregiver) for a limited time period of __/__/__ (starting date) to __/__/__ (ending date), effective immediately.
+I, father of (child’s name), am writing this letter to officially hand down thperiodattorney for my child, born on (__/__/__) at XYZ hospital, to Mr. ABC (caregiver) for a limiteperiodod of __/__/__ (starting date) to __/__/__ (ending date), effective immediately.

-The caregiver is responsible for all the following situations during this time period and cannot supersede the decisions taken by the parents prior to the transfer of power of attorney:
+The caregiver is responsible for all the following situations during this period and cannot supersede the decisions taken by the parents before the transfer of power of attorney:

-• Educational expenses, which may include school fees, stationary charges, transportation, and others, will be taken care of by the caregiver.
+• Educational expenses, which may include school fees, stationery, transportation, and other related costs, will be covered by the caregiver.

-• Medical expenses, if any, will be covered monthly to avoid letting any serious illness go unchecked.
+• Medical expenses, if any, will be covered every month to prevent any serious illness from going unchecked.

-A power of attorney can be revoked by parents or a legal guardian at any time without any warning or written statement.
+A power of attorney can be revoked by parents or a legal guardian at any time, without prior notice or a written statement.

+Power of Attorney Letter for Child Care